[?] Subscribe To This Site

 • Lawn Care - For a basic package of lawn mowing and edging on a typical 1/4 acre lot, about $25-$35/week, weekly during rainy season, as needed during dry season.

-• A/C Maintenance - Yearly tune-ups run about $100-$125.
-I would budget in another couple of hundred dolars for possible problems like ants clogging up the condenser.
+• A/C Maintenance - Yearly tune-ups run about $70-$125.
+I would budget in another couple of hundred dollars for possible problems like ants clogging up the condenser.
+Your condenser will need to replaced every 10 years at a cost of around $4000 for an average home.

 • Carpet Cleaning - I paid just under $200 for 4 rooms, including Scotch Guard and tax.
 It's suggested that you have your carpets cleaned once or twice/year.

-• Tile and Grout Cleaning and Sealing - For cleaning both, around $200 and around $100 for sealing the grout, every 2-3 years.
+• Tile and Grout Cleaning and Sealing - For cleaning both, around $200 and around $100 for sealing the grout every 2-3 years, and around $800 for floors in an average home.

-• Dryer Vent Cleaning - Whew!
-The last of my budgeting home tips.
-Many home here have dryer vents that vent out on the roof, and if you live in a condo, you will need to have them cleaned every other year.
+• Dryer Vent Cleaning - Many homes here have dryer vents that vent out on the roof, and if you live in a condo, you will need to have them cleaned every year if you live in Florida year-round, and every other year if you're snowbirding.
 It will cost you just under $100.

 If you get a home with a pool, the cost of heating it can run a couple of extra hundred dollars a month.
-There's a great website put up by Florida Power and Light that tells you how to save energy for your pool and home tips on how to save money, how to calculate pool pump and pool heater costs, and other costs involving electricity.
+There's a great website put up by Florida Light and Power that tells you how to save energy for your pool and home tips on how to save money, how to calculate pool pump and pool heater costs, and other costs involving electricity.

 You can always do some of the cleaning and maintenance yourself, scroll down for my home tips on cleaning.